Inuit religion

-Inuit religion is the shared spiritual beliefs and practices of the Inuit, an indigenous people from Alaska, northern Canada, parts of Siberia and Greenland.
+Inuit religion is the shared spiritual beliefs and practices of Inuit, an indigenous people from Alaska, northern Canada, Greenland, and parts of Siberia.
 Their religion shares many similarities with some Alaska Native religions.
 Traditional Inuit religious practices include animism and shamanism, in which spiritual healers mediate with spirits.

-Today many Inuit follow Christianity, but traditional Inuit spirituality continues as part of a living, oral tradition and part of contemporary Inuit society.
+Today many Inuit follow Christianity (with 71 percent of Canadian Inuit identifying as Christian as of 2021); however, traditional Inuit spirituality continues as part of a living, oral tradition and part of contemporary Inuit society.
 Inuit who balance indigenous and Christian theology practice religious syncretism.

 Inuit cosmology provides a narrative about the world and the place of people within it.
 Rachel Qitsualik-Tinsley writes:

 Traditional stories, rituals, and taboos of the Inuit are often precautions against dangers posed by their harsh Arctic environment.
 Knud Rasmussen asked his guide and friend Aua, an angakkuq (spiritual healer), about Inuit religious beliefs among the Iglulingmiut (people of Igloolik) and was told: "We don't believe.
 We fear."
-Authors Inge Kleivan and Birgitte Sonne debate possible conclusions of Aua's words, because the angakkuq was under the influence of Christian missionaries, and later he even converted to Christianity.
+Authors Inge Kleivan and Birgitte Sonne debate possible conclusions of Aua's words, because the angakkuq was under the influence of Christian missionaries, and later converted to Christianity.
 Their study also analyses beliefs of several Inuit groups, concluding (among others) that fear was not diffuse.

 Inuit cultural beliefs

-Iglulik
+Angakkuq

-Among the Canadian Inuit, a spiritual healer is known as an angakkuq (plural: angakkuit, Inuktitut syllabics ᐊᖓᑦᑯᖅ or ᐊᖓᒃᑯᖅ) in Inuktitut or angatkuq in Inuvialuktun.
-The duties of an angakkuq include helping the community when marine animals, kept by Takanaluk-arnaluk or Sea Woman in a pit in her house, become scarce, according to the Aua, an informant and friend of the anthropologist Rasmussen.
+Among Canadian Inuit, a spiritual healer is known as an angakkuq (plural: angakkuit, Inuktitut syllabics ᐊᖓᑦᑯᖅ or ᐊᖓᒃᑯᖅ) in Inuktitut or angatkuq in Inuvialuktun.
+The duties of an angakkuq include helping the community when marine animals, kept by Takanaluk-arnaluk or Sea Woman in a pit in her house, become scarce, according to Aua, an informant and friend of the anthropologist Knud Rasmussen.
 Aua described the ability of an apprentice angakkuq to see himself as a skeleton, naming each part using the specific shaman language.

 Inuit at Amitsoq Lake

-The Inuit at Amitsoq Lake (a rich fishing ground) on King William Island had seasonal and other prohibitions for sewing certain items.
+Inuit at Amitsoq Lake (a rich fishing ground) on King William Island had seasonal and other prohibitions for sewing certain items.
 Boot soles, for example, could only be sewn far away from settlements in designated places.
 Children at Amitsoq once had a game called tunangusartut in which they imitated the adults' behaviour towards the spirits, even reciting the same verbal formulae as angakkuit.
 According to Rasmussen, this game was not considered offensive because a "spirit can understand the joke."